holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 2) The delimiter used in your input file.
 3) The output directory for your model.

-3) is straightforward, but let break down 1) and 2).
+3) is straightforward, but let's break down 1) and 2).
 My input file looks like this:

 CTA.100mer_[4DGlcp[2Ac,3Ac,6Ac]b1-]<100>OH